 It's fashion time in France again, and in Paris the pundits have been gathering to view the latest collections by the country's top designers.

-It's fashion time in France again, and in Paris the pundits have been gathering to view the latest collections by the country's top designers.
+Background: It's fashion time in France again, and in Paris the pundits have been gathering to view the latest collections by the country's top designers.
 In spite of competition from other countries, and an apparent anti-fashion trend among many young western women, Paris couturiers still dictate the major fashion trends.
 The luxury creations seen in Paris may only be for the very wealthy, but the styles are later adapted and mass-produced for the ready-to-wear market.

 SYNOPSIS: Paco Robanne unveiled his collection on Tuesday (17 July).
 He sees this warm coat as being both an elegant, and practical way of combating the winter cold.
 Like Pierre Cardin, Rabanne has also gone for the wide-shouldered look.